-What is Mesh Topology: Cheat-Sheet 2023
+What is Mesh Topology: Cheat-Sheet 2024

-Mesh topology is a networking architecture where each device is connected to every other device, forming an interconnected web.
-This ensures multiple paths for data transmission, enhancing reliability and fault tolerance.
-Its importance in modern networking cannot be overstated, as it lays the foundation for robust and scalable communication systems.
+It is a networking architecture where each device is connected to every other device, forming an interconnected web.
+It’s a highly interconnected network used for data transmission, enhancing reliability and fault tolerance.

 Characteristics of Mesh Topology